 And, early on, it looked like “The Lone Star Cobra” had regained his form.
 Moving fluidly, throwing sharp, accurate punches, Curry controlled the action and landed the heavier blows.
 In particular, a cobra-quick right hand connected repeatedly in rounds two and three and put the champion on the defensive.
 After four rounds, despite a left eye that was swelling shut, Curry was ahead on points and appeared in command.
-McCallum, while competitive, looked uncomfortable and bothered by Curry’s speed.
+McCallum, while competitive, looked uncomfortable, bothered by Curry’s speed.

-Then came the unexpected.
-And one of the best one-punch knockouts in boxing history, as a minute into round five, Curry made a fatal mistake.
-Having thrown an ineffective combination, he backed away, but with his hands down, perhaps anticipating a body punch, but definitely not anticipating McCallum’s counter left hook, thrown with such velocity the momentum lifted McCallum off his feet.
+Then came the unexpected, and one of the best one-punch knockouts in boxing history, as a minute into round five, Curry made a fatal mistake.
+Having thrown an ineffective combination, he backed away, but with his hands down, perhaps anticipating a body punch, but definitely not expecting the champion’s counter left hook, thrown with such velocity the momentum actually lifted McCallum off his feet.
 The blow landed perfectly, flush on Curry’s jaw, and sent him flat on his back, down and out.

 The crossroads confrontation was decided by a single punch and Curry would never be the same.
 Tough losses followed from Michael Nunn and Terry Norris, among others, before he finally retired.
 And that time when pundits and fans around the globe thought he was a sure bet to become an all-time great was quickly and conveniently forgotten.

 Meanwhile, McCallum would go on to fight for another ten years, establishing himself as one of the best of all time.
 And it was most unfair, both to him and to boxing, that none of the so-called “Four Kings” had the guts to take him on.
 Likely the devastating left hand which knocked Donald Curry out cold had something to do with their trepidation.